Map of Apprenticeship and Mentorship Programs

-Yet apprenticeship, which provides attractive career opportunities and has documented and positive impacts on retention (1), is still rare in this sector: only 1 percent of U.S. apprentices are in the transportation and warehousing industry (2), in contrast to its 4.1 percent share of US nonfarm employment (3) .
+Yet apprenticeship, which provides attractive career opportunities and has documented and positive impacts on retention (1), is still rare in this sector: only 1 percent of U.S. apprentices in FY24 were in the transportation and warehousing industry (2), in contrast to its 4.1 percent share of US nonfarm employment (3) .
 According to DOL’s interactive apprenticeship database, there are currently only 622 active apprentices in transit-related apprenticeable occupations, such as transit coach operators, transit rail vehicle maintenance technicians and transit bus technicians (4).

 With funding from the Federal Transit Administration, the Transit Workforce Center (TWC) helps transit agencies and unions to navigate the creation and registration of apprenticeships.
 TWC offers many resources, including the American Transit Training and Apprenticeship Innovators Network (ATTAIN), FAQs , funding information , and highlights successful programs and best practices for apprentice training in webinars and ATTAIN meetings .